• Analysis of CVE-2024-31497: Biased ECDSA Nonce Generation in PuTTY

 1. The first warning sign for this SMS is the fact that it includes a URL in the message.
 Typically, companies will send notifications like this through SMS, but they’ll end with a call to action within an already trusted environment, for example the statement “check your tracking details for more information.”
 Always be sure to think twice and check “urgent” statuses like this one through a trusted environment, and never click on links sent through an SMS from an unknown number.

 2. The second warning signs in this text is the messaging.
-This message tries to create a sense of urgency and get you to take action by using language such as “is being held” and “Please visit.”
-Phishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
+This message tries to create a sense of urgency and get you to take action by using language such as “Within the next 12 hours” and “Please confirm.”
+Phishing and smishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
 Always be sure to thoroughly inspect the style and tone of all texts before following a link sent through SMS.

 3. The final warning sign for this email is the style of the link.
 After a quick look at the address, one can quickly deduce that we’ve been sent a phishing link.
-Trusted companies like Royal Mail typically will use a simple, standardized domain as their website.
-For example, Royal Mail’s official website is simply “royalmail.com.”
+Trusted companies like USPS typically will use a simple, standardized domain as their website.
+For example, USPS’s official website is simply “usps.com.”
 Threat actors typically will utilize message-related words in the links they send you.
-After taking one quick look at the URL, “post.office-costs.com,” it’s very obvious that this email is an attempt at a smish.
+After taking one quick look at the URL, “uspz.usspaob.top,” it’s very obvious that this text is an attempt at a smish.

 General Recommendations: